philipfong/auto-grocery-delivery/README.md

 ### Install and Run ###

-1. Install a Ruby version manager such as rbenv or rvm
+1. Install a Ruby version manager such as rbenv or rvm (on Windows, check out https://rubyinstaller.org/)
 2. Clone the repo
 3. `gem install bundler`
 4. `bundle install`